Annual monitoring

 What does OSCR do with the information?

-• We don’t do a full check of every set of reports and accounts.
+- We don’t do a full check of every trustees’ annual reports and accounts that we receive.

-• Where we identify common trends we will highlight these and provide guidance where necessary.
+- Where we identify common trends, we will highlight these and provide guidance where necessary for the benefit of the charity sector as a whole.

-We are cross-border charity registered in England and Wales, what do we need to do?
+We are a cross-border charity registered in England and Wales, what do we need to do?

 In England and Wales the deadline for submitting accounts is 10 months after the financial year end date.
 However, cross-border charities must still submit to OSCR within 9 months of their financial year end date, which is the same as the timescales under company law.